 - Orders with a total cost of $35USD and up

-Once enabled, the free shipping guarantee will be applied automatically to any new listings you create but won’t apply to buyers in other countries or to all products being made available in the US.
+Once enabled, the free shipping guarantee will be applied automatically to any new listings you create but won’t apply to buyers in other countries or all products made available in the U.S.

-Essentially, this service has been implemented to make it quicker and easier to offer free shipping on products that are priced accordingly.
+Essentially, this service has been implemented to make offering free shipping on products priced accordingly quicker and easier.

 Free shipping is a deal breaker for many Etsy shoppers, regardless of your product.

 In the modern world of eCommerce, free shipping is usually just a given.
-However, making it work for your specific business requires crunching a few numbers.
-If you believe the community’s feedback about Etsy’s guaranteed free shipping feature, it may be worth avoiding and sticking to your own pricing plan to absorb any shipping costs.
+However, making it work for your business requires crunching a few numbers to ensure your profit margin doesn’t suffer.

 Do you offer free shipping for your Etsy products?
 Why or why not?
 Let us know in the comments below.